 Transition to Algebra Project

-TTA is a full-year algebra support curriculum, forthcoming from Heinemann in 2014, designed to:
+TTA is a full-year algebra support curriculum, published by Heinemann and distributed by their parent company Houghton Mifflin Harcourt, designed to:

 • run concurrently with first-year algebra (though some schools use it as pre-algebra, in summer schools, or as supplemental materials in algebra); and